Long-Range Planning

 In late summer 2023 the task force emailed a survey to the entire congregation to gather responses and comments to inform both our long-range plan and the Ministry Information Form that is needed to call our next Pastor.

 September 2023 began a season of discernment for the Long-Range Planning Task Force as they worked through the comments and suggestions from the survey and interviews.
-That information and input provide the foundational work from which the long-range plan is being developed.
+That information and input provide the foundational work from which the long-range plan was developed.

 Town Hall and Feedback Sessions